microsoft/pxt-adafruit/olddocs/js/games.md

 # Game Tutorials

-Overview of Games for the BBC micro:bit.
+Overview of Games for the @boardname@.

 ### @short Games